 Women are more likely to be diagnosed with biliary tract cancer than men.

 Other risk factors for biliary tract cancer include:

 - Older age, usually over the age of 50, though it can occur at any age

 - Inflammation of the bile ducts, such as sclerosing cholangitis

-Treating Liver Cancer at UT Health Austin
+Treating Biliary Tract Cancer at UT Health Austin

 Treatment requires accurate diagnosis and a care plan tailored to the specific type of tumor, the tumor’s location, and the overall needs of the patient.
 The different behavior of different tumor types helps drive decisions about treatment, which may include combinations of surgery, radiation therapy, and chemotherapy.
 Our surgical team has the skill and experience to address these complex tumors appropriately with a variety of approaches, including both open and minimally invasive (laparoscopic or robotic) operations.